COS301-SE-2021/Integrated-Data-Intelligence-Suite/README.md

 <p>
  <br>
-A computer science student and Linux enthusiast who is into learning random facts about science and technology.<br>
+A computer science student and Linux enthusiast who is into learning random facts<br>
+about science and technology.<br>
 I prefer coding in Java, Python or javascript.<br>
 We can change the world by changing the people around us, with memes!<br>
 </p>